 - Brings joy through simple, mindful gardening.

-💡 Secret: Many cities have garden tool libraries where you can borrow equipment for free.
+A garden tool library is available in many towns where you can borrow machinery for free.
 Check your community board or library!

 💰 Budget Breakdown: Minimalist Garden Costs & Savings